xXG0DLessXx/Butterflies.AIPostImageDownloader/README.md

 # Butterflies.AIPostImageDownloader
-Repo for a very basic and simple script to download post images from profiles made on butterfiles.ai
+Repo for a very basic and simple script to download post images from profiles made on https://butterflies.ai

 # How to use
 - Clone the repo or download the script.